Deepak-Mewada/Resource/Crash Course Philosophy.md

 LAYERS OF REALITY !
 Plato wants us to see that we, right now , are prisoners in a cave.
 Everything in our world is actually a mere shadow of a higher reality.  as they mistook shadowe as real thing.
 Our mistake is thinking that the material objects of the ordinary world are the most real things.
-PLato shaid , the physical world that we think is the most real, is actually a mere shadow of a higher truth.
+PLato shaid , the physical world that we think is the most real, is actually a mere shadow of a higher truth(ultimate reality).

 *Doing Philosophy is Hard! (make U uncomfortable) *Philosophy is also awesome. (can see though things,feel amzed)